shvets/shvets.github.io/source/blog/2014-05-31-install_oracle_client.md

 ---
-title: Oracle Instant Client Installer
+title: Oracle Instant Client Provision
 date: 2014-05-31
 tags: ruby, thor, oracle, script_executor
 ---

-# Oracle Instant Client Installer - thor-based tasks for facilitating oracle client installation
+# Oracle Instant Client Provision - thor-based tasks for facilitating Oracle Instant Client installation

 ## Introduction

 Installing database driver for Oracle (activerecord-oracle_enhanced-adapter) is not a simple process.

-First, you need to install Oracle Instant Client.
-Second, you have to install ruby wrapper around Instant Client (ruby-oci8 gem).
-On some platforms second step requires compiling source code.
+- First, you need to install Oracle Instant Client.
+- Second, you have to install ruby wrapper around Instant Client (ruby-oci8 gem).
+On some platforms it requires compiling source code.

 Only after that you can install oracle database driver.

 Here we discuss how to do it for OSX 10 operating system.

 ## Create new gem group